It's time to plant spring bulbs

 How to plant spring bulbs

-• Natural aesthetics: For a random, organic look, scatter bulbs across your desired area and plant them where they land.
+• For a natural look, scatter the bulbs loosely over the spot where you want them and plant them where they land.
+Just make sure they don't touch.

 Crocuses in spring